vignettes/web_only/v11_db.Rmd

 Citation: Shugay M et al. VDJdb: a curated database of T-cell receptor sequences with known antigen specificity.
 Nucleic Acids Research 2017

 It can be useful to filter out immune receptors that are not relevant from the database before working with it.
 For instance, if you analyse human T-cell beta repertoires, it is not necessary to keep immune receptors from other species, as well as non-TRB data.
 Use the web interface to VDJDB located at https://vdjdb.cdr3.net/search to filter out data.
 Having filtered the data and pressed the “Refresh table” button, locate the “Export” button and select the “TSV” label inside.
-You will download the filtered database file with a name like “SearchTable-2019-10-17 12_36_11.989.tsv”, which can be used for annotation with immunarch
+It will start the downloading of the filtered database file with a name like “SearchTable-2019-10-17 12_36_11.989.tsv”, which can be used for annotation with immunarch

 .

-You can use the previous method to download the full database if you set all checkmarks in the “General” section of the “CDR3” tab.
-However, if you want to download the raw database files, here is the step-by-step guide to the sophisticated process of VDJDB downloading and unpacking.
+You can use the previous method to download the full database if you set all check marks in the “General” section of the “CDR3” tab.
+However, if you want to download the raw database files, here is the step by step guide to the rather complicated process of VDJDB downloading and unpacking.

 First, you need to install JDK 8 - Java Development Kit.
 If you already have it, skip this step.
 If you don’t, just search for the proper installation instructions for your system.